Achrafbennanizia/Slitherlink/docs/IMPROVED_ARCHITECTURE.md

 # Slitherlink Solver - Improved Architecture

+> This document captures an aspirational SOLID/modular layout.
+The current working layout is described in `README.md` and `docs/developer/ARCHITECTURE.md`; use this file as a design reference, not the live tree.

 ## Overview

 This document describes the improved, modular architecture of the Slitherlink solver, designed following modern C++ best practices and SOLID principles.